Sheshiyer/Appdesign/docs/user-journey/Vibrasonix_App_User_Journey.md

 ### 2. Welcome Hook Screen
 **Copy:** "Sound can literally change your mind."
+**Supporting Copy:** "Experience the power of vibroacoustic therapy and PEMF technology."
 **Elements:**
 - Dark background with subtle particle/wave animation
 - Person wearing headphones with visualizer effect (similar to existing image)